qsideinstitute/federal-criminal-sentencing/master.md

       ## [13] "district"                    "race"
       ## [15] "criminal_history"

-- `summary()` will provide the names of the columns in the dataset along with a brief numeric or qualitative summary of each variable
+- `summary()` will provide the names of the columns in the data set along with a brief numeric or qualitative summary of each variable

   ``` r
   summary(us_sent)